-If the permittee exceeds the indicators/thresholds on a yearly basis then AUMs may be reduced the following season until indicators/thresholds are not being exceeded.
-This reduction would occur and be discussed during the meeting for which the annual operating plan would be completed.
-The adjustment would be based on compliance and monitoring results and the amount exceeded over the thresholds from the prior year.
+If monitoring determines that the indicators/thresholds are exceeded within a pasture/use area during the current season of use then either AUMS, and/or duration of grazing within the pasture/use area will be reduced the following grazing season or seasons until the pasture/use areas shows improvement of the impacts defined by the monitoring.
+This reduction and/or implementation of actions as found under this section would occur and be discussed during the meeting for which the annual operating plan would be completed.
+The reduction would be based on compliance and monitoring results and the amount exceeded over the thresholds from the prior year.